0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/global-service.md

 The purpose of Global Service is to provide essential features for Cells to operate.
-The Global Service will implement a limited set of functions and serve a authoritative entity within the Cluster.
+The Global Service will implement a limited set of functions and serve as an authoritative entity within the Cluster.
 There's only a single Global Service, that can be deployed in many regions.

 1. **Technology.**